Last updated on August 4th, 2021 at 12:33 pm

 And exercising causes your body to release epinephrine and norepinephrine, stress hormones that in modest amounts can make you feel energized.

-Moderate levels of your favourite fitness activity will reap plenty of energy benefits.
+Moderate levels of your favorite fitness activity will reap plenty of energy benefits.

 So start from today.